YuJianghao/winwin-hexo-editor-server/README.md

 ## Options

+- `hexoRoot`: your hexo blog folder, i.e. the same folder as your hexo `_config.yml` file.
+Required.
 - `base`: the root url your hexo-editor-server will be runing at.
 Defulat to `/hexo/`.
 - `auth`: a custom authentication koa middleware.
 Default to `undefined`.